bryanforbes/AdiumActions/README.md

 # AdiumActions

 This is the repository for my Adium workflow for Alfred 2.
-To install the extension, issue the following command:

-$ make install

-This will compile the AppleScript, zip up the appropriate files, and open the extension in Alfred 2.
+The latest version can be [downloaded here](http://adiumactions.reigndropsfall.net/AdiumActions-0.91.adiumworkflow).

 # Actions